 Your Labs Are Normal But You Still Feel Terrible: What Your Doctor Might Be Missing

 Your doctor ran bloodwork.
 Everything came back normal.
 You got the MyChart notification that said no action needed.
 And you are still exhausted.
 Still losing hair.
 Still can't sleep.
-Here's what the standard lab system is actually measuring and what it isn't.
+The standard lab system is measuring something very different than you think.

 There is a very specific Reddit thread that lives rent-free in a lot of people's minds.
 Someone posts in r/AskDoctors or r/Hypothyroidism or r/ChronicFatigue.
 They describe the same situation: their doctor ran bloodwork.
 Everything came back normal.
 They got a phone call or a MyChart notification that said results reviewed, no action needed.
 And they are still exhausted.
 Still losing hair.
 Still can't sleep.
 Still walking around in a fog at 2pm.